Euler equations and turbulence: analytical approach to intermittency: Introduction

-In Section~\ref{s:eds} we stipulate on the role of $A$ as an accumulant of the energy cascade for weak solutions to the Euler equations.
-We define the energy flux through scales $\ell_q$ by $\Pi_q = \< \pi_q \>$ where density $\pi_q$ is the trilinear term that contains all relevant interactions involved in the energy transfer.
-Due to a localization of $\Pi_q$ observed in \cite{ccfs} all appreciable interactions are frequency-local near the $\ell_q$ scales.
+Going back to the phenomenological picture, it remains to describe how exactly $A$ plays the role of an accumulation set for the energy cascade.
+Suppose $u$ is a solution to the Euler equation (see Section~\ref{s:eds}).
+We define the energy flux through the dyadic scales $\ell_q = L/2^q$ by $\Pi_q = \< \pi_q \>$ where the density $\pi_q$ represents a trilinear expression involving $\{u_q\}$'s, see \eqref{piq}.
+According to \cite{ccfs}, all appreciable interactions participating in the energy transfer localize near the relevant $\ell_q$ scales.
 We show in Theorem~\ref{t:main} that the complement of $A$ takes passive part in the cascade process in the sense that there is a nested sequence of sets $G_p \ra A$, in fact $G_p = \cup_{k>p} A_k$, such that for all $p>0$

-In other words, the turbulent cascade tends to dump the energy on the carrier $A$.
-The results of this section are established under the natural Onsager regularity condition $\e = \limsup_{q \ra \infty} \< |u_q|^3 \> /\ell_q < \infty$ which is known to be suitable for the turbulent interpretation of the field (see \cite{ccfs,cet,kacov,dr,onsager,Eyink3}).
-Any better regularity of $u$, namely simply requiring $\e = 0$, erases turbulent energy dissipation.
-This lack of dissipation may also occur locally in a proper sense.
-Therefore it is necessary to further confine the cascade to the smaller set $A \cap S$, where $S$ is the Onsager singular set of $u$, i.e. $S$ is the smallest set on the complement of which $\e = 0$.
-This reduction is performed in Section~\ref{s:red}.
-We will demonstrate by several examples that the regularity-related intermittency due to $S$ and the cascade-related intermittency due to $A$ are essentially independent.
-Therefore one has to consider both to have a more complete description of the accumulant.